Tornado climatology: Europe

-The UK has the most annual tornadoes per land area per year, 0.14 per 1000 km^{2} (although these tornadoes are generally weak), and other European countries have a similar number of tornadoes per area.
+The UK has the most annual tornadoes per land area per year, at 0.14 per 1000 km^{2} (although these tornadoes are generally weak).
+Other European countries have a similar number of tornadoes per area.
 One notable tornado of recent years was the tornado that struck Birmingham, United Kingdom, in July 2005.
 A row of houses was destroyed, but no one was killed.

 Europe as a whole has about 180 tornadoes per year.
 They are most common from June to August, especially in Central Europe and the Po Valley of Italy, and rarest from January to March.
 Strong tornadoes (F2, F3) do occur, but violent tornadoes (F4, F5) are quite rare - return rates for F4 events are a decade or more across the continent, and there has been no officially recorded F5s for the contemporary period in Europe.
 As in the US, tornadoes are far from evenly distributed.
 Since 1900, deadly tornadoes have occurred in Austria, Belgium, Cyprus, Czech Republic, Finland, France, Germany, Italy, Lithuania, Estonia, Malta, the Netherlands, Poland, Ukraine, Portugal, Romania, Russia, and the UK.
 The 1984 Ivanovo–Yaroslavl outbreak, with more than 400 fatalities and 213 injured, was the 20th century's deadliest tornado outbreak in Europe.
 It included at least two tornadoes with a rating of F4.
 (Note: Possibly Europe's deadliest tornado hit Malta in 1551 (or 1556) and killed about 600.)